authcrunch/authcrunch.github.io/docs/authenticate/ldap/10-ldap.md

     done
 ```

 The LDAP attribute mapping to JWT fields is as follows.
+This is a typical Microsoft AD mapping.

 | **JWT Token Field** | **LDAP Attribute** |
 | --- | --- |